 - You can't stop the bleeding after 15–20 minutes of pressure (keep putting pressure on the cut until your child gets help).

-- The cut is on the child's face, ear, or neck.
+- The cut is on the face, ear, or neck.

 - The cut was caused by an animal or human bite, a burn, electrical injury, or puncture wound (like a nail).